Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions between Weyl and nodal line semimetals in effective field theory

 From Fig.\ref{fig11} we see that with a fixed value of $b$ for the non-zero $z$-component of the one-form field and a fixed value of $M$ for the mass, a nodal ring can form immediately once $b_{xy}$ is non-zero.
 When $2b_{xy}<M$ the system has a nodal ring formed by the lowest and the second lowest energy bands (left panel in Fig.\ref{fig11}, named as nodal ring A), while when $2b_{xy}>M$ the system forms another nodal ring by the second and the third lowest energy bands (right panel in Fig.\ref{fig11}, named as nodal ring B).
 The critical point when the radius of the ring becomes zero is at $2b_{xy}=M$.
 This is different from the case of pure topological nodal line semimetals \eqref{eq3}, where the nodal ring survives only at $2b_{xy}>M$, and no nodal ring can be formed if $2b_{xy}\leq M$.
 The different behavior indicates that the nodal rings described by \eqref{eq3} and \eqref{eq4} are two different types of nodal rings.
 These two types of nodal rings can be distinguished by calculating the topological charge.
 As mentioned in \cite{fang1}, for a nodal ring we could define two independent $\boldmath{Z}_2$ topological charges ($\zeta_1$ and $\zeta_2$). $\zeta_1$ is the topological charge calculated from a circle linking the nodal ring, which describes if each node in the nodal ring is accidental or topologically protected.
 While $\zeta_2$ is the topological invariant calculated from a sphere enclosing the whole nodal ring, which describes if the nodal ring could be subsequently gapped when it shrinks to a point by tuning the parameters continuously.
 More precisely, if $\zeta_2=0$ the topological charge of the critical point should also zero, while for $\zeta_2=1$ the topological charge of the critical point should also be 1.
 From this point of view, the topological charge for the critical point of the nodal ring described in \eqref{eq3} would be zero, while a non-zero topological charge should be obtained for the critical point of the nodal ring described in \eqref{eq4}, we will further confirm this point in section \ref{sec:invariant}.

 Having checked the existence of nodal rings in the system, we now focus mainly on how the three phases of the Weyl semimetal evolve under the non-zero two-form field.
-A complete phase diagram in $b_{xy}$ and $b$ space will be given after checking the contributions from the two-form field phase by phase.
+The details of parameter region are shown in appendix (\ref{app:a}).
+A complete phase diagram in $b_{xy}$ and $b$ space is given below in Fig.\ref{fig21}.